 Visit Scotland T I C (West Castle Street) – Visitor information

-In addition to the Molecule Hunt there will be the opportunity to see a model of a nanotube on display in the Library again.
-You can also attend the Family Day in the King Street Halls on Saturday 5 September where you will have the opportunity to construct a molecule model yourself.
+You can also attend the Family Day on Saturday 7 September where you will have the opportunity to construct a molecule model yourself.
 Experts will be on hand to assist if required.